jchartrand/cwrc-git-dialogs/README.md

 ### Overview

 Spawns dialogs for file listing, loading, and saving.
-Meant to be used with [CWRC-GitWriter](https://github.com/jchartrand/CWRC-GitWriter).
-Makes calls to [CWRC-GitServerClient](https://github.com/jchartrand/CWRC-GitServerClient), which in turn makes the actual calls to the [CWRC-GitServer](https://github.com/jchartrand/CWRC-GitServer), which then calls out to GitHub itself.
+Meant to be used by [CWRC-GitWriter](https://github.com/jchartrand/CWRC-GitWriter).
+Uses [CWRC-GitServerClient](https://github.com/jchartrand/CWRC-GitServerClient), which in turn makes the actual HTTP calls to the [CWRC-GitServer](https://github.com/jchartrand/CWRC-GitServer), which then calls out to GitHub itself, through the [GitHub API](https://developer.github.com/v3/).

 ### Demo

 The [CWRC-GitWriter](https://github.com/jchartrand/CWRC-GitWriter) code bundles together the code in this repository together with the [CWRC-WriterBase](https://github.com/jchartrand/CWRC-WriterBase) and the [CWRC-GitServerClient](https://github.com/jchartrand/CWRC-GitServerClient) to make up the portion of the CWRC-Writer that runs in the web browser.
 The server side code is handled by [CWRC-GitServer](https://github.com/jchartrand/CWRC-GitServer), which is an Express.js server.
 Both parts are demonstrated in the [CWRC GitHub Sandbox](http://208.75.74.217/editor_github.html).
-The same code can be installed on any server to run your own instance.
+The same code can be installed on your own server to run your own instance.

 ### Installation